- Can I measure radiation from a “smart” meter myself?

 _________________________________ BACK TO FAQ INDEX

-Q: Can I measure the RF radiation of my “smart” meter myself?
+Q: Can I measure radiation from a “smart” meter myself?

 One of the issues with ‘smart’ meters is that they have extremely short spikes of RF—usually just 2-3 milliseconds (2/1000th of a second).
 While your utility would have this sound harmless, it seems clear from the number of health complaints that the human nervous system has no trouble registering a signal that is that brief.
 In fact the electrical signals throughout our body go off in similarly brief periods of time.
 Some measuring devices built to measure conventional fields of RF may not have a “sampling rate” sufficient to pick up the extremely brief individual pulses.
-We are not experts in the RF measurement technology, but merely note one possible consequence trying to measure of this erratic new type of RF emissions, ‘smart’ meters.
+The RF meters we sell- including Cornet meters – have a sampling rate that enables them to accurately gauge smart meter radiation.

 Q: Can I shield my living space from the RF radiation from my “smart” meter?

 The idea of shielding is to place a RF barrier between you and the source of the RF.
 Several materials block RF radiation.
 Here is a basic explanation of how shielding can be set up: http://www.lessemf.com/faq-shie.html#smart.
-(Stop Smart Meters does not necessarily endorse the products on this website, but this is useful information.)
+(Stop Smart Meters! does not necessarily endorse all products on this website, but this is useful information.)

 Aluminum foil, especially the heavy-duty type, in two layers, overlapping, can block a good deal of RF (shiny side toward the source of the RF).
 Aluminum mesh screening from a hardware store can effectively shield RF as well.
 Here is a video demonstrating this: http://www.youtube.com/watch?v=xJzBeUeXb0Q